 Ethical marketing stands out as the answer to the demands of today's consumers.
 It is a trend and more and more consumers take it into account when buying.

 According to recent studies, more consumers consider the values and ethics of a brand in their purchase choice and 92% of millennials prefer to buy products from ethical companies.
 And many consumers would boycott a company if it operates under irresponsible or unethical practices.
 Why?
-Connectivity and the smartphone made us more demanding and expectations are higher.
+Connectivity made us more demanding and expectations are higher.
 Consumers inform themselves about the products they consume and question the behavior of brands.

 What is ethical marketing?

 Ethical Marketing is not a marketing strategy, but a philosophy that must reach all levels of your company.
 It consists of making morally correct marketing decisions considering not only the ROI (Return on investment) but also the moral perspective: whether or not a decision is correct from an ethical point of view.
 This behavior is in line with the new demands of consumers.

 What are the benefits of ethics in marketing?

 Now, applying ethics in marketing brings benefits to your business such as: